google/grr-doc/fleetspeak/sandbox.md

 ![sandbox fleetspeak](../images/sandbox_fleetspeak.png)

-This sandbox uses [Docker Compose](https://docs.docker.com/compose/) to demonstrate how to run [GRR](https://github.com/google/grr) and [Fleetspeak](https://github.com/google/fleetspeak) with [Envoy](https://www.envoyproxy.io/) as one of several of Fleetspeak's frontend modes.
+This sandbox uses [Docker Compose](https://docs.docker.com/compose/) to demonstrate how to run [GRR](https://github.com/google/grr) and [Fleetspeak](https://github.com/google/fleetspeak) with [Envoy](https://www.envoyproxy.io/) leveraging Fleetspeak in the HTTPS header frontend mode.
+This frontend mode lends itself to showcase an example of Fleetspeak's more involved frontend modes.
+Fleetspeak offers several other frontend modes to run GRR/Fleetspeak in varying contexts.
+You can find more information about them in the [Fleetspeak repository](https://github.com/google/fleetspeak/docs/sandboxes.md).

 The sandbox also features the sample configurations that can be used to learn about Fleetspeak's frontend mode options and how to model your own configurations.
-Fleetspeak offers several other frontend modes.
-You can find more information about them in the [Fleetspeak repository](https://github.com/daschwanden/fleetspeak/docs/sandboxes.md).

 Before you begin you will need to setup the sandbox environment.
 It is important that you follow all the steps in the [setup instructions](#setup-instructions) section before running the sandbox.